 The Impact of Dreamachine

 In a unique collaboration, our team of artists, composers, technologists, scientists and philosophers set out to explore and chart our inner worlds, with the aim of sparking insight, reflection and curiosity.
-Our programme was designed to take audiences on a magical journey into their own minds: to uncover our hidden potential, to explore some of the greatest mysteries remaining to science, and to generate a sense of awe, wonder, and connection.
+Our programme has been designed to take audiences on a magical journey into their own minds: to uncover our hidden potential, to explore some of the greatest mysteries remaining to science, and to generate a sense of awe, wonder, and connection.

 From May to September 2022, Dreamachine celebrated four sell-out, 5* reviewed shows across the UK, hosted in every nation.
 In each city, our audiences shared profound and transformative reflections on their experiences.
 We changed how people view themselves, and how they view their lives.

 Dreamachine also generated an unprecedented body of research, unlocking new insights into the mind and exploring questions that have confounded philosophers and scientists for centuries.
-The Perception Census, the first major scientific study in the world to investigate perception in the round – attracted participation from over 100 countries.
-Our learning programme, developed in partnership with A New Direction, British Science Association and UNICEF UK, directly engaged over one million children and young people across the UK.
+The Perception Census, the first major scientific study in the world to investigate perception in the round – has attracted participation from over 100 countries.
+Our learning programme, developed in partnership with A New Direction, British Science Association and UNICEF UK, has directly engaged over one million children and young people across the UK.
 From 2024, Dreamachine will tour internationally, with enquiries from over 40 cities, in 20 countries, across 6 continents – and counting.

 Discover more about the key achievements and impacts of our programme below.